spryker/spryker-docs/docs/pbc/all/discount-management/manage-discounts-via-glue-api/retrieve-cart-rules-and-vouchers-in-guest-carts.md

 ---
-title: Managing guest carts
+title: Retrieve cart rules and vouchers in guest carts
-description: Retrieve details about guest carts and learn what else you can do with the resource.
+description: Retrieve details about cart rules and vouchers in guest carts
-last_updated: Jun 16, 2021
+last_updated: July 25, 2022
 template: glue-api-storefront-guide-template

 ---